mariel-delagarza/test-map/tnt-russia-btg-map/map/README.md

 ### stopTimeline

 - use `clearInterval` and set `playing` to false.
 Remove the “pause button” class and add the “play button” class.
 This is used when we set up the timeline and when the timeline reaches its last date.

+---

+## Show/Hide Legend on Mobile

+Both `viewLegendHandler()` and `hideLegendHandler()` are called in the HTML as part of their respective elements.
+The functions grab the elements via query selectors and apply or remove `display-block` and `diplay-none` as needed.

+---

+## Dropdown menu for mobile

+Because the timeline functionality isn't practical on a small mobile screen, it's removed from the legend via CSS and instead we create a dropdown to allow users to switch between dates.
+This is started by creating a `<select>` element.

+### Setup dropdown when map created

+- CSS hides the dropdown on desktop screens, which allows `populateSelect()` to be called when the map is created, regardless of screen size.
+- It iterates over each date and uses the date to create an `<option>`.
+- If the date is the last one in the array, that's the layer group that will be added to the map.
+We want it to load showing the user the most recent data first.
+- An event listener is added to the dropdown, but the function is defined outside of this `populateSelect()` function because we need to call it multiple times and don't want the dropdown to end up with duplicate options.

+### Dropdown event handler

+- Start by closing any open popups, the way we do with the timeline.
+- Get the current dropdown value - we know this is the index value of our date.
+- Use a for loop for the length of the dates array -- remove any layer groups that don't match our current date index, add the layer group that does match.
+- This function has access to `dates` as part of `popopulateSelect()`.
+It's important that we _return that current date value_ so we can use it elsewhere.
+- This function is used in `timeline.updateCurrentDate()` and `resizeHandler()`.

+### Update dropdown choice when timeline choice changes

+- `selectChangeText()` updates the dropdown's selected option based on what the user moves the timeline to on desktop.
+- It works together with the `selectChangeHandler()` to make sure we see the correct date on the timeline.
+- In the `resizeHandler()` below, the change handler is used to set the current date on the timeline.
+So when we select a date in the dropdown in mobile, and we resize it to desktop, that change handler will be called and return the date its set to.
+- When the tim